Flee (film): Plot

 In the present, Jonas expresses surprise that Amin's siblings are still alive and living in Sweden, having previously thought Amin had no living family.
 Amin reveals that he keeps the truth hidden for fear he will be sent back to Afghanistan if it is revealed that he did not come to Denmark as an orphaned refugee as he claimed.
 Amin and Kasper tour a prospective house for them to live in after they are married; Kasper expresses concern about Amin's ability to stay in one place for an extended period.
 In the past, Amin, Saif, and Tahera flee Russia by truck with a group of fellow refugees.
 The group boards a boat that will bring them to Sweden across the Baltic Sea.
 The boat encounters bad weather during the trip, causing the engine to die.
-After several days adrift, they are discovered by a Norwegian cruise ship.
+After several days adrift, they are discovered by a Norwegian cruise ship, whose crew contact the Estonian Border Guard to take custody of the passengers.
 Amin and his family are held captive in Estonia for six months before being deported back to Russia.

 In the present, Amin decides to accept the position at Princeton, causing an argument between him and Kasper; he leaves and stays at Jonas's home.
 In the past, Tahera falls sick after their return to Russia.
 Saif takes responsibility for the family, deciding to send Amin out of Russia first using more expensive but more reliable smugglers, who tell him he must say he is an orphan to avoid being deported back to Afghanistan.
-Amin makes it to Ukraine, but is sent on a flight to Copenhagen rather than Sweden.
+Amin makes it to Ukraine but is sent on a flight to Copenhagen rather than Sweden.
 Once there, he turns himself over to the authorities as a refugee and makes contact with Abbas, who instructs him to continue to lie about his family members being killed.
 Several years later, Amin visits Abbas and his sisters in Stockholm.
 After admitting to them that he is gay, Abbas takes him to a gay club, telling him that the family always knew about his sexuality.

 In the present, Jonas visits Amin in New York City, where he expresses a desire to settle down, having constantly been on guard throughout his life.
 He returns to Denmark, where he reunites with Kasper.
 Four months later, the two are married and have purchased a house together.

-An epilogue reveals that Amin's brother and mother eventually escaped Russia and that the fate of their father still remains unknown.
+A textual epilogue reveals that Amin's brother and mother eventually escaped Russia while the fate of his father remains unknown.